Can I take my child on holiday abroad without the other parent’s permission?

 Posted on 26th October 2018

-With Christmas holidays around the corner, some people will be thinking of travelling away for the holiday season, whether it’s to get away from all the hustle and bustle or to spend time away with loved ones.
+With the holidays around the corner, some people will be thinking of travelling away, whether it’s to get away from all the hustle and bustle or to spend time away with loved ones.

 However, many people when wanting to travel with children without the other parent, encounter difficulties.